pippinbarr/cart253-2020/modules/04/conditionals.md

 > __If there is freezing rain...__

-This is what we are going to react to, so we need to check whether or not it's true.
-We look out the window or maybe tentatively step outside (and fall over).
+This is what we will react to.
+So, we need to check whether or not it's true.
+We look out the window or maybe tentatively step outside (and fall over?!).
 If there's no freezing rain then our condition is __false__, so we don't need to put our plan into action, but if it is __true__ we will act!
 By staying home!

 So second, then, there's the __action__ we're going to perform: